-If you reside or have your principal place of business in Ireland, Squarespace will still collect VAT on your payments.
+If you live or have your principal place of business in Ireland, Squarespace still collects VAT on your payments.
 All Squarespace customers who live outside the United States do business with Squarespace Ireland Ltd.

 We included this information in our Terms of Service update that went into effect on May 14, 2018.
 We sent an email to all customers about this update on April 13, 2018, including a link to our blog post.

 I received an email about VAT, but I don’t think it applies to me.
 What should I do?